What Caused the Late Devonian Mass Extinction?

 Extraterrestrial ImpactAsteroid or comet strike causing global environmental changes

-SupervolcanoesMassive volcanic eruptions releasing large amounts of gases and particles into the atmosphere
+SupervolcanoesMassive volcanic eruptions release large amounts of gases and particles into the atmosphere

 Global WarmingExtreme increase in global temperatures, possibly due to greenhouse gas emissions